 "For those lucky enough to sleep through the night... the plant is a chic addition to the home which is easy to care for and adds a little touch of 'The Tropics' to any room.”

 Our bodies like routine so try to wake up and go to sleep at the same time every day and night.
 Fight through the post-dinner drowsiness and choose a time when you’d naturally be tired to keep any tossing and turning to a minimum.

 What do you do before bed?
 If you worry about what you didn’t manage to complete at work that day – stop!
 The stress is not going to help you have a better quality sleep.

-Instead, write a to-do list of what you’d like to achieve and run a warm bath or shower to help your body reach a nice temperature for rest.
+Instead, write a to-do list of what you’d like to achieve and run a warm bath with some bubbles or shower to help your body reach a nice temperature for rest.
 Relax your mind before you turn in by listening to calming music or reading a book.

 Not only does daily exercise tire you out so you crave a good rest, but it also helps to lower your body temperature for a deeper sleep.
-There’s a way to do it so getting your heart racing helps your relax instead of keeping you alert and awake: All you need is 20 to 30 minutes of exercise each day, but do it at least three hours before you hit the hay.
-If you can’t fit in exercise anytime between the morning and evening, a few yoga stretches will still help.
+All you need is 20 to 30 minutes of exercise each day, but do it at least three hours before you hit the hay to avoid that post-exercise buzz at bedtime.
+If you can’t fit in exercise during the day or early evening, a few yoga stretches will still help.

 Clutter is an enormous energy drainer and creator of stress, and the dust that hides beneath your mess can spoil a good night’s sleep, especially if you have asthma or allergies.
 A regular vacuum of the floor and a damp dust of furniture can help you sleep easy.

 A common problem for many of us is turning off the screen, whether it’s the television, the iPad, the laptop or a smartphone.
-All of these backlit screen devices stimulate our minds and emit a high amount of artificial blue light that suppresses the rise of melatonin, so we don’t feel sleepy.
+All of these backlit screen devices stimulate our minds which is not great when you're trying to doze off.